MicrosoftDocs/windows-dev-docs/hub/apps/project-reunion/deploy-apps-that-use-project-reunion.md

 After you build an MSIX package for your app, you have several options for deploying it to other computers.
 For more information, see [Manage your MSIX deployment](/windows/msix/desktop/managing-your-msix-deployment-overview).

 > [!NOTE]
-> Project Reunion 0.5 is supported for use in MSIX-packaged desktop apps (C#/.NET 5 or C++/Win32) in production environments.
+> Project Reunion 0.5 is supported for use in MSIX-packaged desktop apps (C# .NET 5 or C++ desktop) in production environments.
 Packaged desktop apps that use Project Reunion 0.5 can be published to the Microsoft Store.

 ## Dependencies on the Project Reunion framework package